sanni85/Mod-l-modular-forms/README.md

 We insist that all strings be enclosed in straight double quotes, "like so".
 All unknown fields (whether integers or strings) should be entered as "".

-Formatting of the Fourier coefficients: each coefficient is a string representing an element of F_(char^d), written as a polynomial in x, where x is a Conway generator of F_(char^d).
+Formatting of the Fourier coefficients: each coefficient is a string representing an element of F_(ell^d), written as a polynomial in x, where x is a Conway generator of F_(ell^d).

 Example:
 ```